Andre-Codes/bereans_blog/_posts/2025-12-05-how-to-read-the-theocratic-kingdom.md

 As we move forward, the propositions will begin to unfold this thread with growing clarity.

-Next, we will explore why Peters believed the <span class="kingdom-gold">Kingdom</span> is not simply one doctrine among many, but the unifying theme of the entire Bible—a claim that, if true, reshapes how we read Scripture from the ground up.
+Next, we will explore why Peters believed the Kingdom is not simply one doctrine among many, but the unifying theme of the entire Bible—a claim that, if true, reshapes how we read Scripture from the ground up.

 ---